SimPyClassic/SimPyClassic/docs/source/Tutorials/TheBank.rst

 need the number of customers in the system or waiting.
 We could keep a count, incrementing when a customer joins the queue or, since we have a Resource, use the length of the Resource's ``waitQ``.
-Choosing the latter we test (at label #1).
+Choosing the latter we test (at #1).
 If there is not enough room, we balk, incrementing a Class variable ``Customer.numBalking`` at #2 to get the total number balking during the run.